lorenzouriel/create-free-dw-and-olap-for-sales-analysis/README.md

 ## Project Description

-This documentation aims to present the architecture of the "Full Business Intelligence Journey: From Ingestion to Visualization" service in a clear and concise manner, simplifying the understanding of all its components and operations.
-The project aims to detail all the stages of a BI project, covering spreadsheets, ETL, Relational Databases, OLAP Cubes, and Power BI for high-performance analysis.
+This document aims to present the architecture of the service **"Creating a DW and an OLAP Cube for Sales Analysis"**, in a clear and objective way, in order to simplify the understanding of all its components and operation.
+The project aims to detail all stages of a BI project, we will go through spreadsheets, ETL, Relational Banks, Creation of a DW, OLAP Cubes and Power BI for performance analysis.

-Throughout this document, technical details about the service, its structuring, and how each part relates to the others will be presented.
-The documentation will be useful for both developers working on the service and those who wish to better understand how technology can be applied in their industry.
-Furthermore, the documentation is designed to meet the needs of different audiences, from those with a more technical knowledge of technology to those with limited knowledge in this area.
+Throughout this document, technical details will be presented about the service, its structuring and how each part relates to the others.
+The documentation will be useful both for developers working on the service and for those who want to better understand how the technology can be applied in their sector.
+Furthermore, the documentation was designed to meet the needs of different audiences, from those who have more technical knowledge of technology to those who have limited knowledge in this area.

 ### Folders and Solutions: